Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Old City of Damascus.
 This is an all-cobble narrow street ending in narrow alleys.
 The atmosphere is buildings in various states of decay and the crowds of pedestrians are made busier by all the parked cars and traffic allowed full access.
 At night cafes booming music are open very late, businesses still function at 1 am and a small section has many bars.
 Unlike most Muslim countries alcohol is common and many non-Sunni women wear nothing on their heads (Druize, Shia, Christians).
 Smoking is allowed everywhere.

 I ate at a shwarma place owned and staffed by a family for over 30 years.
-Cheap and delicious, Syrian shwarma are different with only spiced meat cooked in a chicken broth, no vegetables, a tortilla crispy from the griddle and all squashed down like a panini.
+Cheap and delicious, Syrian shwarma is different with only spiced meat cooked in a chicken broth, no vegetables, a tortilla crispy from the griddle and all squashed down like a panini.
 The owner loved to talk and I saw hundreds of pictures of his family and a place near the Turkey border in NW Syria.

 That night I played cards with a bunch of 20-somethings, some who staff the hotel.
 I taught them Yavin, my favourite Israeli-originated card game.